objectiveweb/skeleton/README.md

 That's it, visit http://your_server/skeleton and enjoy.

-# Implemented Components
+# Implemented Modules

+## baseModule

+* Landing Page
+* Main menu

+## sample

-* Contacts list, using metaproject's GridComponent
+* Contacts list, reusing metaproject's GridComponent from the Objectiveweb distro
+* Module-specific menu, which gets appended to the app interface
-* A Contact Component, to edit Contacts
+* A Contact Editor Component